by Kyrian Lyndon with James Edgar Gault, Amy Henry, and K.H. Koehler

 Amy: PRETTY MUCH

-KH: SOMEWHAT— But not doing the day job.
+KH: SOMEWHAT— But not while doing the day job.

 Kyrian: PRETTY MUCH — Even while showering or trying to sleep, but when I’m with people, I’m in the moment.
 I don’t think about writing unless someone asks about it.